 The majority of the Navy's oceanic research has been dedicated to military purposes.
 In recent years, the Navy has begun more actively making its nuclear submarines available for use by the scientific community.
 These subs are ideal for traveling to polar locations, remaining submerged at great depths for long periods of time and serving as self-contained nautical research laboratories, even in the harshest climates.
 So while there may no longer be a need for submarine-mounted ballistic nuclear missiles, the capabilities of nuclear-powered submarines -- and the flexible role they can play for military and scientific use -- seem to justify their continued production.

-For more information on nuclear submarines, follow the links on the next page.
+For more information on nuclear submarines, follow the links below.